Action of the mapping class group on character varieties and Higgs bundles: Twisted equivariant structures on principal bundles and associated vector bundles

-In this section $X$ is a compact Riemann surface of genus bigger than one, $\Gamma\subset \Aut(X)$ is a subgroup of the group of holomorphic automorphisms of $X$, and $G$ is a connected complex reductive Lie group.
+In this section $X$ is a compact Riemann surface of genus bigger than one, $\Gamma\subset \Aut(X)$, $G$ is a connected {\bf complex} reductive Lie group, and $\tau$ is a conjugation of $G$ (not necessarily the compact conjugation).
+We will write $\Gamma=\Gamma^+\cup \Gamma^-$, where $\Gamma^+$ is the subgroup of $\Gamma$ consisting of holomorphic automorphisms and $\Gamma^-$ is the coset consisting of antiholomorphic automorphisms.